Harold Berglund, still life painter, On Vision, seeing

 between an artist "seeing with the eye" and "seeing with the

-latter as an active form.
-What I have learned from art history and from work
+the latter as an active form.
+What I have learned from art history and from

 creating abstract forms and "seeing with the eye" is when the